 The Larson proposal includes a significant increase in the payroll tax rate as well as an expansion of the wages subject to taxation.
 These tax increases are more than sufficient to eliminate the current long-term deficit.
-The proposal uses the excess to fund several small benefit increases: increasing the 90% factor in the PIA formula to 93%; introducing a minimum benefit for low-wage workers; and providing a small additional benefit based on taxable earnings over the current program's maximum taxable wage.
+The proposal uses the excess to fund several small benefit increases: increasing the 90% factor in the PIA formula to 93%, introducing a minimum benefit for low-wage workers, and providing a small additional benefit based on taxable earnings over the current program's maximum taxable wage.

-In the individual equity graphs for the 1995 birth year, when all provisions are fully phased in, the ratios of benefits to taxes under the Larson proposal are lower than for the Johnson proposal for the lowest paid workers, because the Johnson proposal includes no tax increase but overtake the Johnson proposal ratios around the 20th percentile.
-In the social adequacy graphs for birth year 1959, the blue line representing the Larson proposal tracks the Johnson proposal at the low end of the AIME scale and the current benefit structure in the middle and at the high end.
-In the graphs for the 1975 and 1995 birth years, where the current formula benefits fall away due to the 24% across-the-board reduction in 2034, the Larson proposal benefits remain at roughly the same relative level as the graph for the 1959 birth year.
-In effect, the Johnson proposal removes the current deficit and pays for benefit increases for low-wage workers through benefit decreases for middle- and high-wage workers.
+In the individual equity graphs for the 1995 birth year, when all provisions are fully phased in, the ratio of benefits to taxes under the Larson proposal is lower than for the Johnson proposal for the lowest paid workers, because the Johnson proposal includes no tax increase, but overtakes the Johnson proposal ratios around the 25th percentile.
+In the social adequacy graphs for birth year 1960, the blue line representing the Larson proposal tracks the Johnson proposal at the low end of the AIME scale and the current benefit structure at the middle and the high end.
+In the individual equity graphs for the 1975 and 1995 birth years, where the current formula benefits fall away due to the 23% across-the-board reduction in 2033, the Larson proposal benefits remain at roughly the same relative level as the graph for the 1960 birth year.
+In effect, the Johnson proposal removes the current deficit and pays for benefit increases for low-wage workers by means of benefit decreases for middle- and high-wage workers, while the Larson proposal removes the current deficit and pays for benefit increases for low-wage workers through payroll tax increases that fall primarily on middle- and high-wage workers.

-Two provisions in the Larson proposal are not included in our model: including annual wages over \$400,000 in the payroll tax and benefit formulas; and increasing the income thresholds for taxation of Social Security benefits.
+Two provisions in the Larson proposal are not included in our model: including annual wages over \$400,000 in the payroll tax and benefit formulas, and increasing the income thresholds for taxation of Social Security benefits.
 These provisions would have a minor impact on program cost compared to the provisions discussed above.